Index to the whole series

 This is “complementary history”.
 History not taught in the Academy.
 The sources we have used are essays, not fiction; we have employed traditional and other documents.

 The very early stage of history we will, here at the beginning, summarize quickly. -- For the origin of all, that is God, see Borderline.
-For the origin of man 6 million years ago in Lyra, Vega system, and how man got here from there, see Sheldan Nidle, Your First Contact (2000).
-For the possible early history of man “in paradise,” that is, in Inner Earth, se the Gnostic document Origin of the World.
-For a more hands-on indicium that Paradise was in Inner Earth, you might think of Olaf Hansen's The Smoky God (1908), where the rivers of Paradise (Euphrates, Pison, Gihon, and Hiddekel) are said to exist in Inner Earth.
+For the origin of man 6 million years ago in Lyra, Vega system, see Sheldan Nidle, Your First Contact (2000).
+For the early history of man in Inner Earth, see the Gnostic document Origin of the World.
+For an indicium that Paradise was in Inner Earth, see Olaf Hansen's The Smoky God (1908), where the rivers of Paradise (Euphrates, Pison, Gihon, and Hiddekel) are said to exist in Inner Earth.

 After "Inner Earth" primordial man then lived on Hyperborea.
 This is the theory we have.